THE SYRIAN SERIES, DAY 2

 TO THE SYRIAN BORDER

-There is a 10km drive between the two borders (wild!) and I have never felt so excited!
-All these trips can at times take the fun out of travelling, like when you don’t get the same energy or anxiety crossing a border you know you’ve visited too many risky places.
-But Syria had this, I could feel it here, I was well and truly in the moment!
+There’s a 10 km drive between the two borders (wild!), and I’ve never felt so excited!
+All these trips can, at times, take the fun out of traveling, like when you don’t get the same energy or anxiety crossing a border —you know you’ve visited too many risky places.
+But driving in Syria had this —I could feel it here.
+I was well and truly in the moment!

-I then made my way to Damascus where I met Khaldoun (Golden Target), the gent who arranged my visa, trip and now my money, this wouldn’t have been impossible without him.
-Although exchanging the money in the corner of the Sheraton Hotel was a bit suspect.
+I then made my way to Damascus, where I met Khaldoun (Golden Target), the gent who arranged my visa, trip, and now my money; this wouldn’t have been possible without him.
+However, exchanging the money in the corner of the Sheraton Hotel was a bit suspect.

 DAILY TRAVEL STATS….